Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/databricks_data_contextualization_sql_graph/DataContextualizationSolution.md

 As show in the architecture diagram above, the data flow goes through the following steps:

-* The incoming to-be-contextulaized data is appended in the delta table in the 'Silver Layer'
+* The incoming to-be-contextualized data is appended in the delta table in the 'Silver Layer'
 * The incoming data is incrementally loaded to Azure Databricks
 * Look up the graph database to get the context information
 * Contextualize the incoming data